 I. Basic Information

 II.
-International and Internal Migrants
+International and Internal Migration

 III.
 Emigration and Skilled Migration

-V. Victims of human trafficking
+V. Victims of Human Trafficking

 VI.
 National Legal Framework